aionrobotics/docs/docs/r1-ugv.rst

 Package Options
 ---------------

-The Aion Robotics R1 UGV is a powerful turn-key 4x4 skid-steer rover designed from the ground up to meet the needs of students, enthusiasts and professional research & development teams alike.
+The R1 UGV is a powerful turn-key 4x4 skid-steer rover designed from the ground up to meet the needs of students, enthusiasts and professional research & development teams alike.

 A true indoor/outdoor capable robotics platform, its powder coated chassis is made from heavy gauge Aluminum and it rolls on 6" shock absorbing, foam filled tires.